Mahesh Bhupathi: Sports management and e-commerce

 Bhupathi has also been involved in developing tennis facilities in India and, along with his company Globosport, has played a key role in developing and managing the careers of many Indian athletes, including Sania Mirza.

 International Premier Tennis League

 Mahesh Bhupathi announced the founding of the International Premier Tennis League on 25 May 2013, in Paris.
 The initial plan was to start the league with six charter franchises in Asia with the inaugural season commencing in November 2014.
 Bhupathi said the league would be modeled after the Indian Premier League, a cricket league in India.
 Justin Gimelstob said that the league would be star-driven as World Team Tennis was in the 1970s.

 In popular culture

-Break Point – A documentary series of Zee5 app released in 2021 unfolding the ups and downs in the relationship between Leander Paes and Mahesh Bhupathi.
+Break Point – A documentary series on ZEE5, released in 2021 unfolding the ups and downs in the relationship between Leander Paes and Mahesh Bhupathi.